ASTex-ICube/semiproctex/README.md

 <!--
- The [Semiproc_synthesis_Src](Semiproc_synthesis_Src) directory contains code required to synthesize textures from files of our semi-procedural texture synthesis parameters and PPTBF parameters (works under Windows, Linux port soon).
+ The [Semiproc_synthesis_Src](Semiproc_synthesis_Src) directory contains code required to synthesize textures from files of our semi-procedural texture synthesis parameters and PPTBF parameters (works under Windows only for the moment).
 Work in progress...
 -->

  Check [this file](semiProcTex_file_format.txt) to get a description of the semi-procedural texture file format.